Margin of UN defeat disappoints Israel

 TIPPING POINT

-Direct peace talks collapsed in 2010 in a dispute over settlement building in the occupied West Bank and East Jerusalem - land the Palestinians say belongs to them, along with Gaza.
+Direct peace talks collapsed in 2010 in a dispute over settlement building in the occupied West Bank and East Jerusalem -- land Palestinians say belongs to them.

 EU diplomats warn of an approaching tipping point whereby it will soon be impossible to carve out a viable independent state.

-"The Palestinian bid in the U.N. is turning out to be a bigger defeat than anticipated."
+"The Palestinian bid in the U.N. is turning out to be a bigger defeat than anticipated," he added.

 In many ways, Israel was caught off guard.

-Last week it was fighting Islamist militants in the Gaza Strip, grateful to see much of the West offering support for its determination to stop indiscriminate rocket fire from the Palestinian enclave whose leaders preach Israel's destruction.
+Last week it was fighting Islamist militants in the Gaza Strip, grateful to see much of the West offering support for its determination to stop indiscriminate rocket fire from the Palestinian enclave whose leaders deny Israel's right to exist.

-The eight-day bombardment ended in a truce that was widely viewed as handing Gaza's Hamas Islamists a PR boost at the expense of Abbas and the Palestine Liberation Organisation, who have renounced violence in favour of diplomacy.
+The eight day bombardment ended in a ceasefire that was widely viewed as handing the Hamas rulers of Gaza a PR boost at the expense of Abbas and the Palestine Liberation Organisation, who have renounced violence in favour of diplomacy.

 The West pumped billions into Abbas's administration over the years to bolster a partner for Middle East peace and felt they had to rally to his support in New York.
 Before the Gaza conflict, the Palestinians said they would win 115 'yes' votes at the United Nations.
 They ended up with more.